 Rock scramble

 After climbing the ladder beside the first waterfall, the next obstacle is a moderate rock scramble to the right of a massive boulder in the middle of the canyon.
-If you look at the pictures below, you can see the logs to the right of the boulder which bring you up and around the large boulder.
+In the photo above, you can see the logs to the right of the boulder that lead you up and around the large boulder.

 The climb isn’t too high, but the slippery rock makes it a bit tough.
 A pair of shoes with good traction will definitely be helpful here.